Walter Priesnitz: Provenance and early years

 Walter Priesnitz was born into a catholic family in Hindenburg (as Zabrze was known between 1915 and 1944), near Katowice in Upper Silesia.
 The region had been part of Prussia/Germany since 1740 but the narrow result of the March 1921 referendum had done nothing to still the ethnic tensions that had been intensifying ever since the middle part of the nineteenth century.
 Within this ever more polarising society, Priesnitz grew up as a member of the ethnic German community.
 His father worked in a bank.
 He attended school in nearby Gleiwitz until 1945 when he was removed from school and conscripted into the newly formed "Volksturn" (people's militia).
 Shortly after this he found himself taken as a prisoner of war to Prague.
 His period of detention lasted only a few weeks, however.
 By the end of the year he was back at school, now in Zwickau, where in 1950 he passed his "Abitur" (school final exams).
 It is likely that he was among the millions driven west by the ethnic cleansing of 1945 which had seen the German population of Silesia forcibly replaced by ethnic Poles, themselves driven out of the larger (but less densely populated) area which before 1939 had been internationally recognised as the eastern third of Poland.
 During 1950/51 Priesnitz undertook an apprenticeship with the Zwickauer Kreissparkasse (regional bank).

 Further education

 Instead of following his father into a banking career, Priesnitz now spent the next four years obtaining a university-level education, studying Jurisprudence and Volkswirtschaft (applied economics) at Berlin (Free University), Münster and Cologne.
 While still an undergraduate student, in 1954, Walter Priesnitz joined the centre-right CDU (political party).
 He also became a life-long member of the catholic student fraternity "K.St.V.
 Borussia-Königsberg zu Köln".
 He passed his level 1 and level 2 national law exams respectively in 1955 and 1959 while working as a pre-qualification lawyer.
 He received his doctorate in 1960/61 from the University of Cologne in return for a piece of work on "the motives for robbery of young law breakers".
-The dissertation was based on a study of Cologne district court records covering the period 1953–1956 in respect of convicted law-breakers.
+The dissertation was based on a study of Cologne district court records covering the period 1953–1956 in respect of convicted lawbreakers.